moleculerjs/database/docs/README.md

 ```

 ### `onRemove`: \<Function\> _(Default: `null`)_
-This is an operation hook which is called at entity removing (`remove` action, `removeEntity`).
+This is an operations hook that is called when removing entities (`remove` action, `removeEntity`).
-If you define it, the service switch to **soft delete mode**.
-It means, the record won't be deleted in the table/collection.
-[Read more about soft delete feature.](#soft-delete)
+If you define it, the service will switch to **soft delete mode**.
+This means that the record won't be deleted in the table/collection.
+[Read more about the soft delete feature.](#soft-delete)

-_It may be asynchronous._
+_It can be asynchronous._

 **Example**
 ```js